 and at the price listed here.

-watching the video and reading the itinerary and other information above,
+watching it and reading the itinerary and other information below,

 With your registration submission you will be required